Our Team of Therapist

 Hi.
 My name is Lynne.
 I have a Masters in Biomedical Sciences and a Masters in Marriage and Family therapy.
 I am a licensed Marriage and Family Therapist (LMFT) with over 8 years of experience helping others across a variety of settings and areas in the counseling field.
 While I can assist with a variety of life challenges, my specialty area is working with children, families and couples, especially with school age problems, anxiety, depression and family conflict.

 I use Marriage and Family Therapy interventions catered to the specific client and family needs.
 The interventions and models that I typically use are Cognitive Behavioral Therapy, Solution Focused, Psychoeducational, Play and Art therapy, as well as a variety of others modalities (as needed).
 I believe one’s past shapes their present; hence I also use transgenerational models of therapy which are called Bowenian and Contextual family therapy.

 I am a holistic therapist with training in both the mind and body.
 I am committed to the work I do with my clients and look forward to working together with you on your journey towards healing.
-Lynne is in the King of Prussia office Tuesdays through Thursdays.
+Lynne is in the King of Prussia office Mondays through Thursdays.

 Danielle Ray, NCC, LPC